Madan Mohan (composer): Early career

 He joined the Army as a Second Lieutenant in the year 1943.
 He served there for two years until end of World War II, when he left the Army and returned to Mumbai to pursue his musical interests.
 In 1946, he joined the All India Radio, Lucknow as Programme Assistant, where he came in contact with various artists such as Ustad Faiyaz Khan, Ustad Ali Akbar Khan, Begum Akhtar, and Talat Mahmood.
 During these days he would also compose music for programmes to be broadcast on All India Radio.
 In 1947, he was transferred to All India Radio, Delhi where he worked for a short period.
-He was very fond of singing, and so in 1947 he got his first chance to record two ghazals penned by Behzad Lucknawi, Aane Laga Hai Koi Nazar Jalwa Gar Mujhe and Is Raaz Ko Duniya Jaanti Hai.
-Soon after, in 1948 he recorded two more private ghazals penned by Deewan Sharar, Wo Aaye To Mahfil Mein Ithlaate Huye Aaye and Duniya Mujhe Kahti Hai Ke Main Tujhko Bhoolaa Doon.
-In 1948, he got his first opportunity to sing a film duet Pinjare Mein Bulbul Bole and Mera Chhotasa Dil Dole with Lata Mangeshkar under composer Ghulam Haider (composer) for the film Shaheed, though these songs were never released or used in the film.
+He was very fond of singing, and, in 1947, he got his first chance to record two ghazals penned by Behzad Lucknawi, "Aane Laga Hai Koi Nazar Jalwa Gar Mujhe" and "Is Raaz Ko Duniya Jaanti Hai".
+Soon after, in 1948 he recorded two more private ghazals penned by Deewan Sharar, "Wo Aaye To Mahfil Mein Ithlaate Huye Aaye" and "Duniya Mujhe Kahti Hai Ke Main Tujhko Bhoolaa Doon".
+In 1948, he got his first opportunity to sing a film duet "Pinjare Mein Bulbul Bole" and "Mera Chhotasa Dil Dole" with Lata Mangeshkar under composer Ghulam Haider for the film Shaheed, though these songs were never released or used in the film.
 Between 1946 and 1948, he assisted music composers S.D.
 Burman for Do Bhai, and Shyam Sundar in Actress.

-Music director and Collaborations with Singers, Actors, Lyricists, Producers, and Film Directors

-The 3 singers he mostly employed and used were Lata Mangeshkar, Mohammed Rafi, and Talat Mahmood who produced very popular songs even popular today.
-He also collaborated with singers like Kishore Kumar, Mukesh, Hemant Kumar, Mahendra Kapoor, Asha Bhosle, Shamshad Begum, Geeta Dutt, Suman Kalyanpur, and other singers, but he did not use these singers as much.
-However, all these singers also did produce some popular songs that are very famous as well, while they also produced songs that were rare as well.